Everyone deserves

 vegetables into shapes and sizes that will suit your

-vegetable as much as possible is best, and or using
+vegetable as much as possible is best, or using exaggerated

 frying battered vegetables is traditionally a Japanese

-raw so that they retain a natural crispness, as such
+from raw so that they retain a natural crispness,

-the way they are cut and their thickness needs to
+so the way they are cut and their thickness needs

 vegetables prior to deep frying will ensure an added

-depth to its final flavour (not recommended if a flavoured
+depth to the final flavour (not recommended if

 blanching and refreshing of tubers like potatoes /

-will encourage a definitive crispness to the final
+frying will encourage a definitive crispness to the

 all foods are as dry as possible prior to cooking

-to avoid 'spitting' of oil and to prevent the oil
+to avoid the oil spitting and to prevent the oil from

 to battering all foods must be floured first to ensure